mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

 ### 2. The classic approach

-A common manner to automate task like code formatting for Python packages is using [pre-commit]() hooks.
-Furthermore, I am used to work with [pytest]() because I consider it a very flexible and intuitive framework to run all my tests.
-So these dependecies and some other like Pytorch need to be installed in our environment before we can properly use them.
-I use [Conda]() environments for Python package management since it is a very powerful tool.
+A common way to automate tasks such as Python package code formatting is to use pre-commit hooks.
+Also, I am used to working with pytest because I consider it a very flexible and intuitive framework to run all my tests.
+So these dependencies and others like Pytorch need to be installed in our environment before we can use them properly.
+I use [Conda] (https://www.anaconda.com/) environments for Python package management as it is a very powerful tool.

-I have set up a very simple and straightforward [Github repository]() that follows this approach so that we can easily visualize the different pipelines we are going to use.
-So a simple CI pipeline that uses Anaconda Action for Python package management might look like the following:
+I've set up a very simple and straightforward [Github repository](https://github.com/mmeendez8/cache_docker) that follows this approach so that we can easily visualize the different pipelines that we're going to use.
+So a simple CI pipeline that uses Anaconda Action for Python package management might look like this:

 ```yaml
 name: Continuous Integration